ArguFight

 Example:

-Person A: "We should invest more in renewable energy."
+Person A: "We should invest more in renewable energy infrastructure."

-Person B: "So you want to shut down all oil and gas companies tomorrow?"
+Person B: "So you want to shut down every oil and gas company tomorrow and put millions out of work?"

 Example:

-"You can’t trust his argument on nutrition—he’s overweight."
+"You can't trust his argument about nutrition policy — he's overweight."

 3. Appeal to Authority